Status and Powers

 Relations with the executive branch: the President appoints the prime minister with the prior consent from the House of Representatives; determines the structure of the government of the Republic of Belarus, appoints and dismisses deputy prime ministers, ministers and other members of the government, takes decisions on the resignation of the government or any of its members; has the right to chair meetings of the government of the Republic of Belarus; has the right to abolish acts of the government.

-Relations with the judicial branch: the President appoints the Prosecutor General, the Chairperson of the State Control Committee, the Chairperson and members of the Board of the National Bank of the Republic of Belarus and relieves them from their posts with the prior consent of the Council of the Republic.
+Relations with other state bodies: the President submits proposals to the Belarusian People’s Congress on the election of the Chairperson and members of the Central Election Commission as well as proposals on their dismissal on grounds provided by law; appoints and dimisses the Prosecutor General, the Chairperson of the State Control Committee, the Chairperson and members of the Board of the National Bank of the Republic of Belarus with the prior consent of the Council of the Republic on grounds provided by law.

 Besides, the President has other authorities with regards to the state personnel policy, ideology of the Belarusian state, law, social and economic policy, foreign policy.
 He regulates activities of state administration bodies and other organizations regarding the de-bureaucratization of the state apparatus, the work with people’s petitions, including petitions of self-employed businessmen and legal entities.